 One cup of this leafy green vegetable contains far more than your daily requirements of vitamin K and vitamin A, almost all the manganese and folate your body needs, and nearly 40 percent of your magnesium requirement.
 It is considered a superfood with only 40 calories in one cup.
 It is also a good source of dietary fiber, calcium, and protein.

 Spinach is also high in calcium, phosphorus, potassium, zinc, and even selenium, which may help protect the liver and ward off Alzheimer’s disease.
 A study in the Journal of Nutrition suggests that the carotenoid neoxanthin in spinach can kill prostate cancer cells, while the beta-carotene fights colon cancer.
 Spinach is also a rich source of plant-based omega-3s and folate, which help reduce the risk of heart disease and stroke.

 The Institute of Medicine recommends that men get 120 micrograms and women get 90 micrograms of vitamin K per day.
 So if you have a bleeding disorder or if you are at risk of osteoporosis, adding a daily bowl of spinach to your diet could prevent serious problems.

 If you are on an anticoagulant medication, consult your health care provider (HCP) before including spinach in your diet.

 The Best Way to Eat It

-- Make your salads with spinach; add spinach to scrambled eggs; or drape it over pizza.
-Choose your creative recipes to eat one-cup fresh spinach or 1/2 cup cooked spinach per day.
+- Make your salads with spinach; add spinach to scrambled eggs, or drape it over pizza.
+Choose your creative recipes to eat one-cup fresh spinach or 1/2 cup of cooked spinach per day.
 To improve iron absorption, eat spinach with vitamin C-rich foods, such as orange juice, tomatoes, and citrus fruit.

 - http://calorielab.com/foods/broccoli/broccoli-cooked-boiled-drained-without-salt/143/11091/5.
 Accessed December 14, 2013.